CyberKing25/SATURN-Satellite-Attack-and-Traffic-Utilization-Research-Network/README.md

 # A simulation module for simulating cyberattacks towards LEO satellite constellations

-[NAME_OF_TOOL] is a low earth orbit (LEO) satellite network cyberattack simulation framework.
+SATURN (Satellite Attack and Traffic Utilization Research Network) is a low earth orbit (LEO) satellite network cyberattack simulation framework.
 It works as a module for OMNeT++, and provides two simulation scenarios based on the cyberattacks, Distributed-Denial-of-Service (DDoS) and Malware injection.
 The framework was developed for OMNeT++ 6.1 and INET version 4.5.

 ## Installation